carp-lang/Carp/README.md

 The key features of Carp are the following:

 * No garbage collection or runtime system, all memory management is deterministic and compiled into the final library or executable
-* Static, inferred types system that enables very fast code execution and fewer runtime errors
+* Static, 100% inferred type system that enables very fast code execution and fewer runtime errors
 * Dynamic code loading and live evaluation allows interactive (REPL-driven) development of your program
 * No hidden performance penalties, everything that can slow down your program is explicit and visible in the code
 * Ownership system that enables a pure functional programming style while still using mutation to get fast updating of data structures